aha-app/aha-services/docs/ms_tfs.md

-This integration allows you to push features, requirements and tasks in Aha! into the Microsoft Team Foundation server.
+This integration allows you to push features and requirements in Aha! into the Microsoft Team Foundation server.

 ##Features